- Guided tour in English

 Visit Catania, Aci Castello, Acitrezza

-Is a really splendid Baroque city which is situated on an extensive plain of citrus groves on the Ionian Sea at the foot of Mount Etna.
+Catania is a really splendid Baroque city located on an extensive plain of citrus groves on the Ionian Sea at the foot of Mount Etna.
 Already a Chalcidensian colony in 729 BC, it was ruled by Syracuse during the 5th century BC and by the Romans in 263 BC.
 A period of great splendour lasted till Imperial and Byzantine domination.
 Catania was occupied on various occasions, also by the Spanish, and was seriously damaged by Etna’s terrible eruption in 1669 and the disastrous 1693 earthquake which hastened its steady decline.

-Is 9 km from Catania, is an agricultural town at the foot of basalt rock in a wide east coast bay.
-Its interesting Castle (Norman, 11th century) built of lava stands on the top of the crag formed as a result of underwater eruption and has a particularly rare geological structure.
+Aci Castello is 9 km from Catania, and it’s an agricultural town at the foot of basalt rock in a wide east coast bay.
+Its interesting Castle (Norman, 11th century) built from lava stands on the top of the crag formed as a result of underwater eruption and has a particularly rare geological structure.

 11 km from Catania (2km from Aci Castello), a busy seaside resort and fishing village with a small harbour.
-Together with the attractive Lido dei Ciclopi beach, it is famous as the scene of Giovanni Verga's verist novel "I Malavoglia".
-Isole dei Ciclopi, beautiful basalt rocks near the shore that according to the mythology are those that the cyclops Polyphemus threw against Ulysses trying to leave the island: the largest, Isola di Aci, is the site of a biology/marine physics station belonging to Catania University.
+Together with the attractive Lido dei Ciclopi beach, it is famous as the set of Giovanni Verga's verist novel "I Malavoglia, and Isole dei Ciclopi, beautiful basalt rocks near the shore that according to the mythology are those that the cyclops Polyphemus threw against Ulysses trying to leave the island: the largest, Isola di Aci, is the site of a biology/marine physics station belonging to Catania University.

 Do not hesitate to contact us for any particular request: we can organise guided tour in English, transport and lunch.
 It is also possible to combine the visits of several destinations.